Location & Position

 Segment VIII — Right Anterior Superior

-Location: Upper part of right anterior sector
+Location: Upper part of right anterior sector, forms upper anterior surface

-• Related to right dome of diaphragm and right lung
+Related to right dome of diaphragm and right lung.

-Easy Memory: "Eight is great" - largest of right anterior segments
+Memory: "Eight is great" — largest of right anterior segments

 Segments Summary Table